treeverse/lakeFS/docs/howto/migrate-away.md

 layout: default
 title: Migrating away from lakeFS
 description: The simplest way to migrate away from lakeFS is by copying data from a lakeFS repository to an S3 bucket.
-parent: Reference
+parent: How-To
-nav_order: 40
+nav_order: 9999
 has_children: false
+redirect_from:
-redirect_from: ../deploying-aws/offboarding.html
+  - ../deploying-aws/offboarding.html
+  - ../reference/offboarding.html
 ---

 # Migrating away from lakeFS